THE MAKING OF "Live at Carnegie Hall"

 After posting about the album on Facebook, I got a comment from a man named Dennis Fite.
 It said, "Jean, I am excited that you have taken on this project and can't wait to get a copy.
 I had the pleasure and privilege to mix Dan's monitors on that tour."

 I immediately sent him a private message, asking if he had any recollections of the recording of the Carnegie Hall concert.
 Dennis told me that Carlo Sound of Nashville was hired to provide the sound system for the entire 1979 Solo Tour.
-They weren't hired to record the performances, just to do the sound in the house and monitors, but during the Carnegie Hall concert, PA engineer John Logan made a cassette tape recording of the show in case Dan wanted it.
-As it turned out, Dan did want the tape.
+They weren't hired to record the performances, just to do the sound in the house and monitors, however, during the Carnegie Hall concert, PA engineer John Logan made a cassette tape recording of the show in case Dan wanted it.

 Dennis wrote: "I remember that the evening was very special.
 Dan was very excited to be playing Carnegie Hall and having his parents in the audience.
 I mixed monitors and John Logan, also with Carlo Sound, was the house PA engineer.
 The tape of the Carnegie Hall show Dan had was John's house mix and came directly from his house mixing board.
 The guitar tech was Dan Murakami.
 The road manager was Charlie Fernandez.
 Dan was offered the use of Carnegie Hall's baby grand piano but declined the offer.
 When I asked him why Dan showed me, on its sound board, the signatures of all the musicians who had played the piano on stage at Carnegie.
 He felt a bit intimidated and said he would feel more comfortable playing his own.